NCBI-Codeathons/Genes-in-the-Hood/README.md

 | missing genomic.gff |      76 |

 For the 76 cases in which the downloaded package did not contain a genomic.gff file, it was noted that the file was present on the FTP site, so this is an apparent bug for NCBI Datasets.

+In addition, we found two cases which could not be downloaded as fully hydrated packages (after repeated attempts), but could be downloaded in dehydrated form and successfully rehydrated.